abisop/nuttx-docs/en/components/tools/index.md

 If you build NuttX as a separately compiled, monolithic kernel and separate applications, then there is a syscall layer that is used to get from the user application space to the NuttX kernel space.
-In the user application "proxies" for each of the kernel functions are provided.
+In the user application \"proxies\" for each of the kernel functions are provided.
 The proxies have the same function signature as the kernel function, but only execute a system call.

-Within the kernel, there are "stubs" for each of the system calls.
+Within the kernel, there are \"stubs\" for each of the system calls.
 The stubs receive the marshalled system call data, and perform the actually kernel function call (in kernel-mode) on behalf of the proxy function.